History of Roman and Byzantine domes: Fifth century

 By the 5th century, structures with small-scale domed cross plans existed across the Christian world.
 Examples include the Mausoleum of Galla Placidia, the martyrium attached to the Basilica of San Simpliciano, and churches in Macedonia and on the coast of Asia Minor.
 In Italy, the Baptistery of San Giovanni in Naples and the Church of Santa Maria della Croce in Casarano have surviving early Christian domes.
-In Tolentino, the mausoleum of Catervus was modeled on the Pantheon, but at one-quarter scale and with three protruding apses, around 390-410.
+In Tolentino, the mausoleum of Catervus was modeled on the Pantheon, but at one-quarter scale and with three protruding apses, around 390–410.
 The Baptistery of Neon in Ravenna was completed in the middle of the 5th century and there were 5th century domes in the baptisteries at Padula and Novara.
 Small brick domes are also found in towers of Constantinople's early 5th century land walls.
 Underground cisterns in Constantinople, such as the Cistern of Philoxenos and the Basilica Cistern, were composed of a grid of columns supporting small domes, rather than groin vaults.
 The square bay with an overhead sail vault or dome on pendentives became the basic unit of architecture in the early Byzantine centuries, found in a variety of combinations.

 Early examples of Byzantine domes existed over the hexagonal hall of the Palace of Antiochos, the hexagon at Gülhane, the martyium of Sts.
 Karpos and Papylos, and the rotunda at the Myrelaion.
+The timber-roofed basilica of Ilissos in Athens had a dome over its sanctuary.
 The 5th century St. Mary's church in Ephesus had small rectangular side rooms with sail vaults made of arched brick courses.
 The brick dome of the baptistery at St. Mary's was composed of a series of tightly arched meridional sections.
 The Church of Saint Simeon Stylites likely had a wooden polygonal dome over its central 27 m wide octagon.